ready4-dev/readyforwhatsnext/content/en/docs/Framework/Use/Authoring-Data/Label-Data/index.en.md

 </div>

-ready4use includes a number of tools for labeling data used in conjunction with the [ready4 open source model of youth mental health systems](https://www.ready4-dev.com).
+ready4use includes a number of tools for labeling health economic model data and forms part of the [ready4 framework](https://www.ready4-dev.com).

 ## Create a dataset-dictionary pair

-A data dictionary containts useful metadata about a dataset.
-We can ingest examples of a fake dataset and its data-dictionary [using the method explained in another vignette](V_01.html).
+A data dictionary contains useful metadata about a dataset.
+To illustrate this point, we can [ingest](https://ready4-dev.github.io/ready4use/V_03.html) examples of a toy (fake) dataset and its data-dictionary.

 <div class="highlight">